Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the support of the team of \textsf{Singular} when performing the tests on their servers.
-We also like to thank Francesco Brenti and Vesselin Drensky for suggesting most of considered examples.
+We also like to thank Francesco Brenti and Vesselin Drensky for suggesting most of the considered examples.
+We finally express our gratitude to the anonymous reviewers for their valuable remarks and suggestions.